-Light reflection and refraction are responsible for many effects.
-The originally Indian symbol of holiness, now used throughout most of the world, is the aureole, also called halo or Heiligenschein, a ring of light surrounding the head.
+Light reflection and refraction are responsible for many striking effects.
+The originally Indian symbol for a holy person, now used throughout most of the world, is the aureole, also called halo or Heiligenschein: a ring of light surrounding the head.
 You can easily observe it around your own head.
 You need only to get up early in the morning and look into the wet grass while turning your back to the Sun.
 You will see an aureole around your shadow.
-The effect is due to the morning dew on the grass, which reflects the light back predominantly in the direction of the light source, as shown in Figure 116.
+The effect is due to the morning dew on the grass, which reflects the light back predominantly in the direction of the light source, as shown in Figure 145.
 The fun part is that if you do this in a group, you will see the aureole around only your own head.

 Retroreflective paint works in the same way: it contains tiny glass spheres that play the role of the dew.
-A large surface of retroreflective paint, a traffic sign for example, can also show your halo if the light source is sufficiently far away.
-Also the so-called 'glow' of the eyes of a cat at night is due to the same effect; it is visible only if you look at the cat with a light source behind you.
-By the way, do Cat's-eyes work like a cat's eyes?
+A large surface of retroreflective paint, a traffic sign for example, can Ref.
+144 also show your halo if the light source is sufficiently far away.
+Also the so-called 'glow' of the eyes of a cat at night is due to the same effect; it is visible only if you look at the human species has the most powerful cooling system of all mammals.
+An upright posture allowed the air to cool the body most effectively in the tropical environment where humans evolved.
+For even better cooling, humans have also no body hair, except on their head, where it protects the brain from direct heating by the Sun.
+The upright posture in turn allowed humans to take breath independently of their steps, a feat that many animals cannot perform.
+This ability increased the cooling again, and in turn allowed humans to develop speech.
+Speech in turn developed the brain further.